Ven1204/phone-catalog-app/README.md

 # phone-catalog-app

-In the project directory, you can run:
+In the project directory(phone-catalog-api), you can run:

 npm run dev
 Runs the app in the development mode.